Guillaume5255/Benchmark_NOMAD/README.md

 All problems are bounded below by 0, are defined for x \in [-5, 5]^n and are without any constraint.
 An idea that could be exploited to build constrained problems would be to use one of those analytic problems ase objectif, ant one or several others as constraints.

+The program Benchmark.jl written in julia, exploits the data contained in the files created by the execution of benchmarker.exe to extract relevant data about the runs.